beejjorgensen/bgpython/src/bgpython_chapter_07_strings.md

 length of any string you pass in.

-## Strange Interlude: Mutable versus Immutable Types
+## Interlude: Mutable versus Immutable Types

 Problem solving step: **Understanding the Problem**.